 A hate-filled screed?
 Hardly.
 Away We Go tackles, with subtlety and humor, a perplexing and common theme among young couples with children in the United States: how do I raise my kids in a society of competing and rampant politically-charged ideologies?
 Who are my role models?
 Where do they live?
 Away We Go is a road movie in which the expectant 30-something couple played by Maya Rudolph and John Krasinski visit friends and relatives around the country in a search for a new home and perhaps a little guidance.
 They encounter some awful parenting examples.

-First, a hilarious, foul-mouthed Allison Janney playing a former co-worker living in one of those vast and hideous suburbs in Phoenix, married to a paranoid loser with two kids on the cusp of what is shaping up to be a damaging adolescence.
+First, a hilarious, foul-mouthed Allison Janney, playing a former co-worker living in one of those vast and hideous suburbs in Phoenix, married to a paranoid loser with two kids on the cusp of what is shaping up to be a damaging adolescence.
 Then there is the strident new age Mom, Maggie Gyllenhaal, still breast-feeding a 5-year old, self-righteously declaring a parenting strategy that enrages our young protagonists.
-Rudolph and Krasinski then meet up with old college friends who have a brood of adopted kids but no biological offspring and then, finally a brother, now a single Dad after his wife left him.
+Rudolph and Krasinski move on to meet up with old college friends who have a brood of adopted kids, but no biological offspring.
+Finally, they visit a brother whose wife recently left, leaving him a single Dad.

-Mendes, working from a script by Dave Eggers and Vendela Vida, who is Eggers’ wife and partner, stops short of turning these stereotypes into caricatures and, although the story certainly exploits these situations to make some obvious but I thought rather tender points about impending parenthood, it doesn’t exploit them for easy, mean-spirited laughs.
+Mendes, working from a script by Dave Eggers and Vendela Vida (Eggers’ wife and partner), stops short of turning these stereotypes into caricatures.
+Although the story certainly exploits these situations to make some obvious but rather tender points about impending parenthood, it doesn’t exploit them for easy, mean-spirited laughs.
 The critics who hate this movie must have a terrible short term memory, since nearly every film released on a weekly basis in this country is crammed with crude, boorish, trite, and flimsily-sketched losers intended to score cheap laughs with audiences.
 Mendes is after something a bit deeper, an honest depiction of Generation Y slackers forced to finally confront adulthood and not wanting to screw it up.